bonitasoft/bonita-doc/md/database-configuration.md

 * SELECT, INSERT, UPDATE, DELETE on created TABLE

 :::info
-CREATE TABLE and CREATE INDEX are not required after first start in normal use.
+CREATE TABLE and CREATE INDEX privileges are not required after first start in normal use.
 If the same SQL user is used with the [migration tool](migrate-from-an-earlier-version-of-bonita-bpm.md), then this user needs such grants.
 :::